anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- eight.dnom
+	- zero.dnom
+	- four.dnom
+	- daggersuperior
+	- hookabovecomb.case
 	- gravecomb.asc
-	- acutecomb.asc
-	- three.dnom
-	- three.numr
+	- six.numr
 	- zero.numr
-	- daggerdblsuperior
-	- six.numr
-	- five.dnom
-	- six.dnom
+	- NULL
-	- five.numr
+	- uni17D2179A.narrow.BRACKET.108
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.